 Divorce, child custody, child support, and alimony are among the most complex legal matters.
 Families that go through it face emotional, mental, and financial turmoil.
 Day Shell and Liljenquist, L.C. is here to guide you through all family legal matters.
 Our divorce attorneys in Salt Lake City are experienced in mediation, negotiation, and litigation.
 We will help you explore the best possible options for you and your children during and after the divorce.
 Rest assured that you’ll have a compassionate and skilled lawyer by your side working toward the best possible outcome.

-Day Shell & Liljenquist, L.C. provides practical advice and cost-effective litigation services for clients facing divorce, custody, child support, or other family law issues statewide throughout Utah, including St. George, Vernal, Tooele, and Logan.
-When your family is on the verge of change, we help smooth the transition by providing divorce services tailored to fit your needs.
-When we meet, we explain the issues, including:
+We provide practical advice and cost-effective litigation services for clients facing divorce, custody, child support, or other family law issues in Salt Lake City and throughout Utah.
+When your family is on the verge of change, we help ease the transition by providing divorce services tailored to fit your needs.

 Couples wishing to divorce in Utah must meet a residency requirement.
 You or your spouse must reside in a single county in Utah for a minimum of three months immediately before filing for divorce.
 Additionally, you must have valid grounds for divorce.
 The potential grounds for divorce in Utah are:

 If both parties are willing to work together on the details of alimony, child visitation, division of assets, and other potentially contentious issues, they can finalize a divorce relatively quickly and less expensively.
 An uncontested divorce can proceed in one of three ways:

 If you can’t agree on all the issues surrounding your divorce, such as whether one spouse must pay spousal support to the other, then a court makes those decisions for you.
 Common issues in contested divorces include: